U.S. judge to set auction calendar for shares in Citgo parent

 By Marianna Parraga and Gary McWilliams

-HOUSTON, Oct 7 (Reuters) - A U.S. judge could rule as early as Friday on a final auction schedule that could force a breakup of Venezuela-owned Citgo Petroleum, the seventh-largest U.S. oil refiner, according to court filings.
+HOUSTON, Oct 7 (Reuters) - A U.S. judge could rule soon on a final auction schedule that could force a breakup of Venezuela-owned Citgo Petroleum, the seventh-largest U.S. oil refiner by capacity, according to court filings.

 U.S. District Judge Leonard P. Stark last year approved the sale of shares in Citgo's parent to pay Canadian miner Crystallex $970 million owed from an expropriation judgment for its assets in Venezuela.
 Citgo is the crown jewel of Venezuela's overseas assets.